DrK-Lo/lotterhoslabprotocols/collectsampdna.md

 Some tips:

+* All centrifuge tubes used to store tissues should be sterilized and prepared before going out.
+In general, it is best practice to have tubes organized in a box, with at least 2 labels on each tube (in case one falls off).
+We have a special barcode label printer (with freezer-proof labels) that can be used.

 * Use a sterilized surface if possible.
 Sterilize surface with 10% bleach, UV light, or use sterile plastic weigh boats.

 * Use sterilized blades or sterilize the blade between samples.
 A blade can be cleaned with 70% EtOH and sterilized with a flame to burn off the access EtOH.
 Be sure to get all bits of tissue off the blade.
 Otherwise, use sterile blades and switch the blade between samples.